joemasilotti/masilotti.com/_posts/2020-04-23-play-board-games-online.md

 I will usually split my screen with a small, tiled video chat window on one side and the board game on the other.
 This lets me see everyone and the game at the same time.
 I do this by going fullscreen in my game then dragging the Zoom window on top of the fullscreen window.

-You can also use “Enter Minimal View” in Zoom to have a single, hovering video on top of your desktop.
-Enable that from the Menu bar item “Meeting” then click “Enter Minimal View.”
+You can also use "Enter Minimal View" in Zoom to have a single, hovering video on top of your desktop.
+Enable that from the Menu bar item "Meeting" then click "Enter Minimal View."

 ![Zoom and Dominion](/images/zoom-and-dominion.png)